-Economic losses are assumed to occur if occupied structures are inundated to any degree, or roads or railroads are overtopped by any amount.
-This includes inundation of homes, commercial or industrial facilities (including large oil and gas facilities), roadways as described in Subsections (b) and (d) of Section 5.2.1.2, and railroads as described in Section 5.2.1.3.
+Economic losses are assumed to occur if habitable structures are inundated to any degree, including inundation of homes, commercial, or industrial facilities (including large oil and gas facilities).
+Economic losses are also assumed to occur if roads or railroads are overtopped by any amount (this excludes private roads and roads with AADT< 500 vehicles, as described in Section 5.2.1.2).

 Consider lifeline facilities such as public utilities and emergency response facilities in this analysis.
-Any dam breach impacts to lifeline facilities that reduce the effectiveness or prohibit access to such facilities will result in a medium hazard classification.
+Any dam breach impacts to lifeline facilities that reduce the effectiveness or prohibit access to such facilities will result in at least a medium hazard classification.